codem/DisplayAnything/readme.md

 + Multiple file uploading in supported browsers (Note: not supported in Internet Explorer)
 + Drag and Drop in supported browsers (Chrome, Firefox, Safari and possibly Opera)
 + XHR file uploading
-+ Has Zero Dependencies on DataObjectManager or Uploadify
++ Has Zero Dependencies on the Silverstripe modules ImageGallery, DataObjectManager and Uploadify
-+ 100% Flash Free - no plugin crashes, HTTP errors, I/O errors or other futzing with incomprehensible errors!
++ 100% Flash Free - no plugin crashes, HTTP errors, I/O errors or other futzing with incomprehensible Flash errors!
 + Import ImageGallery albums and their items to a gallery
 + Uses jQuery bundled with Silverstripe
-+ Well documented & clean code with extendable classes
++ Well documented & clean code with extendable classes and overrideable methods
 + $_REQUEST not used
-+ Uses  Valum's file uploader (hat tip)
++ Uses Valum's Ajax Uploader (hat tip)
 + Drag and drop sorting of images & files in the gallery
 + File upload progress with cancel option